sanand0/asyncllm/README.md

 import { asyncLLM } from "https://cdn.jsdelivr.net/npm/asyncllm@1";
 import { gemini } from "https://cdn.jsdelivr.net/npm/asyncllm@1/dist/gemini.js";

-// You can use the anthropic() adapter to convert OpenAI-style requests to Anthropic's format. const body = anthropic({
+// You can use the gemini() adapter to convert OpenAI-style requests to Gemini's format. const body = gemini({
   // Same as OpenAI example above
 });

-// Or you can use the asyncLLM() function directly with the Anthropic API endpoint. const body = {
+// Or you can use the asyncLLM() function directly with the Gemini API endpoint. const body = {
   contents: [{ role: "user", parts: [{ text: "What is 2+2?" }] }],
 };

-for await (const { content } of asyncLLM( "https://generativelanguage.googleapis.com/v1beta/models/gemini-1.5-flash-8b:streamGenerateContent?alt=sse",
+for await (const data of asyncLLM(
+  // You MUST use a streaming endpoint, else the API will return an {error}
+  "https://generativelanguage.googleapis.com/v1beta/models/gemini-1.5-flash-8b:streamGenerateContent?alt=sse",
   {
     method: "POST",